Lima: COVID-19

 Lima has a population of about 10 million people.
 This equates to one-third of the overall population of the nation.
 Lima was subjected to a lengthy period of confinement or quarantine that lasted more than four months.
 However, in May 2020, the process of restoring activities began as part of the national government's economic reactivation strategy.

-Lima's green recovery is centred on bringing services closer to the most vulnerable people, with the goal of creating a green, wealthy, and equitable city for all.
+Lima's green recovery is based on bringing services closer to the most vulnerable people, with the goal of creating a green, wealthy, and equitable city for all.
 The municipality has an aim of implementing sustainable infrastructure to limit the development of COVID-19 through the execution of 46 km of rising bike routes.

 Lima is one of over 10,000 cities from all around the world that make up the Global Covenant of Mayors.

 Access to basic services

 In Lima, 93% of households have access to water supply in their homes.
 In addition, 92% of homes connect with sewage systems.
 99.6% of homes have grid electric service.
 Although most households have water and sewage systems, some are available for only a few hours a day.

+One and a half million inhabitants have no access to drinking water.
+The water problem mainly affects the outlying areas of the capital.
+The story of water in Lima is one of inequality.
+In the most affluent districts, per capita water consumption stands at 350 liters per day.
+In the poorest neighborhoods, it's between 20 and 70 liters a day.